Turkish envoy calls US sanctions on Iran unwise, dangerous

-TOKYO (AP) — Turkey’s top diplomat has criticized the U.S. resumption of sanctions on Iran as unilateral, not wise and dangerous, calling for a dialogue and engagement instead.
+TOKYO (AP) — Turkey’s top diplomat on Tuesday criticized the U.S. resumption of sanctions on Iran as unilateral, not wise and dangerous, calling for a dialogue and engagement instead.

-He said cornering Iran is not wise, isolating Iran is dangerous and punishing the Iranians is unfair.
+“As a principle Turkey is against sanctions and we don’t believe that any result can be achieved through sanctions,” he said.
+“Cornering is not wise, isolating Iran is dangerous and punishing the Iranian people is not fair.”

-President Donald Trump’s administration’s resumption of sanctions on Iran took effect Monday, though eight major importers of Iranian oil, including Turkey and Japan, are spared temporarily from immediate penalties.
+President Donald Trump’s administration’s resumption of sanctions on Iran took effect Monday.

 Most Read Nation & World Stories